MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-manual-gates-git-flow-in-a-wig.md

 # Conclusion

 I really do get it - writing tests that work well against live environment is hard.
 It feels like a better use of time in the early stages of a product to instead invest that time in the product itself and maybe it is.
 However if this is the situation you are in take the time to think tactically and make an informed decision.
 Review the list of possible ways to introduce automated testing, select what is likely to give you the best return-on-investment, and plan for when the best time to make that investment is.
 This could be a timeframe (we want to have this in place by the end of the year), when you reach a certain load (we need to consider this when we have 200 daily active users), or when your team reaches a certain size.
+Ideally teams should focus on reducing friction into production and that can only be achieved by removing steps that require human intervention.